NaanProphet/photon-metronome/README.md

 * a 802.11 b/g router connecting the two
 * software like [Abelton Live](https://www.ableton.com/en/live/) or similar for generating MIDI [MIDI](https://en.wikipedia.org/wiki/MIDI) signals
 * a virtual MIDI device for piping the MIDI signals from the DAW to the processing application, e.g. using Apple's built-in IAC driver ([Inter Application Communication](https://developer.apple.com/legacy/library/documentation/mac/pdf/Interapplication_Communication/Intro_to_IAC.pdf)) part of Audio MIDI Setup in Utilities
-* a [Processing](https://processing.org) script that can run as a standalone executable that listens to the MIDI signals and sends them to the IOT device over Wi-Fi
+* a [Processing](https://processing.org) script (tested on 3.3.6-3.5.3) that can run as a standalone executable that listens to the MIDI signals and sends them to the IOT device over Wi-Fi

 ## Demos
 ### 2017-08-15 Visual Metronome Prototype with Ableton Live